-The Decolonial Atlas, started in 2014, is an attempt to bring together maps which, in some way, challenge our relationships with the land, people, and state.
-It is based on the premise that there is no such thing as “truth” in cartography.
-Only interpretation.
-The orientation of a map, its projection, the presence of political borders, which features are included or excluded, and the language used to label a map are all subject to the map-maker’s agenda.
-Because most maps in use today serve to reinforce colonial understandings of the Earth, we are consciously creating maps which help us to re-imagine the world – to decolonize.
+The Decolonial Atlas is a growing collection of maps which, in some way, help us to challenge and re-imagine our relationships with the land, people, and state.
+It’s based on the premise that cartography is not as objective as we’re made to believe.
+The orientation of a map, its projection, the presence of political borders, which features are included or excluded, and the language used to label a map are all subject to the map-maker’s bias – whether deliberate or not.
+Because decolonization is a process of unlearning and rediscovering, we’re especially committed to indigenous language revitalization through toponymy – the use of place names.

 Founded in 2014 by Jordan Engel, the Decolonial Atlas is a volunteer-run project.
 Our original content is offered for free, and you’re encouraged to download and print our maps to share with your community.